-To remotely locate antenna, always use high quality, low loss, 50 ohm RF cable terminated with an RP-TNC connector for the BaseStation side connection and the appropriate antenna mating connector on the other end.
+To remotely locate antenna always use high quality, low loss, 50 ohm RF cable terminated with an RP-TNC connector for the BaseStation side connection and the appropriate antenna mating connector on the other end.
 LMR-195 (or equivalent) coaxial cables can satisfactorily be used in lengths up to 10 feet.
 LMR-400 coaxial cables (or equivalent) can be used at lengths up to 25 feet.
 Longer RF coaxial cable runs are not recommended due to signal attenuation in the cable.

-Option 3
+Option 4

 Install the BaseStation in a convenient location and use the Tempest Remote Transciever connected with CAT 5 cable and RJ-45 connectors to position antennas in the most suitable location.
+Use omnidirectional antennas on the Transeiver or use short lengths of LMR-195 coaxial cable to separate antennas for additional spatial diversity.